 The name Oslo remained for the outer area.
 Wealth soared from shipbuilding for Europe’s battles and businesses.
 Norway’s biggest mercantile partners were Great Britain and the Netherlands, due to their huge global networks (East India Companies).
 In 1716, the King of Sweden invaded and looted the city, but his troops couldn’t capture the fortress, so they retreated.
 In 1814, the Treaty of Kiel forced Denmark to give Norway to Sweden, but Norway was reinstated as its own kingdom… and Christiania was the capital.
 During the 1860s, enlightened people esteemed Oslo higher, so they congregated there.
 After the 1905 Dissolution of the Union between Norway and Sweden, public opinion pushed for the name of Oslo to return and replace the Danish one.
 Parliament ratified it on January 1, 1925.
 That's an impressive history!

-The train glided into the Sentralstasjon (Central Station).
+The train glided into the Sentralstasjon (Central Station), and we disembarked onto the platform.

 Every train and Metro station in Oslo is equipped with ramps, elevators, and escalators.
 Unlike overpriced NYC, customers never have to hoist their luggage or baby strollers up/down stairs!
-The lighting in the onramp into the station looked futuristic.
+Seen below, the lighting in the onramp into the station looked futuristic.

 The high-ceilinged interior is impressive and modern, and vintage areas are repurposed for eateries.